 The castle was neglected for multiple decades in the 18th century until King George III came to the throne in the year 1760.
 He spent about £150,000 on various renovations and expansion projects, the equivalent of over £100,000,000 today!

 This apparently wasn’t enough for spendthrift King George IV who managed to secure another £300,000 in the early 1820s, the equivalent of almost £250,000,000 today!

-The result as a mix of various architectural styles including Gothic and French Rococo which shaped Windsor Castle to the enormous structure it is today.
+The result was a mix of various architectural styles including Gothic and French Rococo which shaped Windsor Castle into the enormous structure it is today.

 19. The castle was used as a hide-out for the royal family during World War II

 A great secret during World War II was that the King and Queen were living at Windsor Castle, but pretended to live at Buckingham Palace, their official residence at the time.
 They slept at Windsor Castle in strengthened rooms to ensure nothing would happen to them if the castle was bombed.